La Joya Community High School

 La Joya Community High School (LJ, LJCHS, or LHS) is a community high school located in Avondale, Arizona, US.
 It serves grades 9 through 12 and is part of the Tolleson Union High School District.
 Currently 2200 students are enrolled.

-Their Principal name is Mrs. Stacie Almaraz.
+Their Principal's name is Dr. William Sorenson.
 Currently the school is teaching students from 9th grade to 12 grade.